GameOverture/HyWebsite/mkdocs/docs/programming/index.md

 </div>

-!!! note annotate
+!!! tip annotate "Most code objects derive from `HyEntity2d`"
-    The member variables declared in your main game class encapsulate the flow or main components of the program.
+    The member variables declared in your main game class can encapsulate the flow or main aspects of the program.
 These are usually custom classes derived from `HyEntity2d`.
 (1)

 1. `HyEntity2d` is a special scene node that can contain other scene nodes like sprites, text, and audio.
 It also serves as a way to logically group and update objects within the game world.
 ``` mermaid